-By having a valid and an up to date Will in place you can ensure that your estate passes to the people you choose.
-It allows you to decide who your Executors should be so that you know that, after your death, your estate is been dealt with by somebody you trust.
+By having a valid and up to date Will in place you can ensure that your estate passes to the people you choose.
+It allows you to decide who your Executors should be so that you know that, after your death, your estate is being dealt with by somebody you trust.

 If you do not have a valid Will in place, the laws of intestacy determine how your estate is distributed after your death.
 This may not be what you would have wanted.

 By instructing BRR Law to prepare your Will, you are guaranteed to receive regulated and accredited advice.
 If you need to discuss your options for either creating or updating your Will, our specialist team would be happy to assist you in this process.

 Things To Think About When Making A Will

 Executors – These are the people responsible for the administration of your estate.
 They make sure that all your assets are collected in and used to pay off any debts you may have.
 It is their responsibility to then distribute the rest in accordance with your wishes in the Will.
 You can appoint up to four people, we would recommend at least two, especially if you have a child as a beneficiary.
 Executors can also be a beneficiary of your Estate.